 Here at Fun-A-Day, I write a lot about sensory activities for preschoolers.
 Kiddos can learn and practice so much as they participate in sensory play, and they LOVE getting into a good sensory bin!
-Here’s a simple one based on Karma Wilson’s book Bear Sees Colors.
+Here’s a simple sensory activity based on Karma Wilson’s book Bear Sees Colors.
 What a great addition to your spring activities for preschoolers!

 Making the colorful pasta was incredibly easy.
 I split two boxes of pasta up into eight bags.
 Then I added a few squirts of liquid water color to the bag and shook everything up.
 From there, I spread the colored pasta onto some wax paper and let it dry for a bit.